linhbngo/linhbngo.github.io/_posts/2025-12-08-embracing-chaos.md

 ### 3. Real Team Collaboration

 Adapting from [Cornel University's Software Engineering course](https://www.cs.cornell.edu/courses/cs5150/2025sp/), I have arrange teams to have 4 to 6 students, and the clients were encouraged to scale their projects accordingly.
 In this setting, students faced genuine interdependence.
 Their contributions weren't isolated homework assignments but interconnected components of a real system.
 There were still cases of slacking off, which were pointed out in students' reflection.
-At the same time, almost all reflections recornized the importance of distributing responsibilities based on skill, interest, or necessity and maintaining internal accountability.
+At the same time, almost all reflections recognized the importance of distributing responsibilities based on skill, interest, or necessity and maintaining internal accountability.
 Many noted that teamwork required more communication than expected, including communication they assumed would “just happen.”

 ### 4. Exposure to Professional Expectations